 SAFETY AND SECURITY

 Home-stays are run by the families and limited staff personally appointed by the host so you can be sure of your safety and security.
 The host being a part of the locality, will never do anything that can harm his reputation.
-While staying in home-stays I have never felt the need of locking my room when I am around and I have always ended up being a part of the family.
+Most of the times you don’t even have to lock your room.

 But at the same time be aware that you might not get some facilities like power back-up, attached bathrooms, AC, geyser, laundry etc if you are choosing a home-stay in remote area.
 So you must talk to the host in advance about the facilities available.
 Also check for its accessibility.
 Some home-stays are away from the main tourist area and you might have to walk a bit to reach the place.
 So check that in advance if you have older people who have issues with walking.
 Also, as already mentioned do not expect the room service in a home-stay.